UPDATED AUGUST 2018 - OVER A YEAR LATER

 that was a wake up call.

-this wasn't a typical bout of depression. this wasn't a rough patch. this was a serious, chronic illness that i was going to be learning to live with for the rest of my life. there is no cure for bipolar. treatment and therapy can help, but it never goes away. once i find a medication regime that works for me (which could take *years*), i could be triggered and thrown back to the pit again at any time. bipolar whispers horrible, nasty shit in my ear all day long. it is heavy limbs. sore muscles. high anxiety. memory loss. trouble reading. difficulty communicating. low self-confidence. and more.
+this wasn't a typical bout of depression. this wasn't a rough patch. this was a serious, chronic illness that i was going to be learning to live with for the rest of my life. there is no cure for bipolar. treatment and therapy can help, but it never goes away. it is heavy limbs. sore muscles. high anxiety. memory loss. trouble reading. difficulty communicating. low self-confidence. and more.

 my experience in being diagnosed is my own. no two people with bipolar are the same. medication, for me, is absolutely necessary to function. i will be medicated for the rest of my life. that isn't true for everyone. counseling doesn't do a lot for me. yoga and art do. each mental illness for each individual is unique. all i can stress is the importance for *all* of us living with mental health conditions to find a doctor we trust and to be completely, blatantly honest with that medical professional. lying, or hiding how you really feel helps no one. it only prolongs an already lengthy process, and sets you back on your road to recovery.